-Join us Wednesday, September 9 to watch Techstars Starburst Space Accelerator Demo Day live – TechCrunch
+Join us Wednesday, September 9 to watch Techstars Starburst Space Accelerator demo day live – TechCrunch

 Natural Intelligence Systems, Inc.

-Developer of next generation pattern based AI/ML systems.
+Developer of next-generation pattern-based AI/ML systems.

 leadership@naturalintelligence.ai